vahvero/RCC_textures_and_lymphocytes_publication_image_analysis/README.md

 ## RUNNING

 **1. Training**

+**Annotation data**
+First, you need to download the annotation data consisting of 256x256px image tiles (n=39,473 texture images and 25,097 lymphocyte images) manually-classified.
+These can be downloaded from [Zenodo](https://zenodo.org/deposit/6384627).
+Move the lymphocyte images to the `binary_lymphocytes` folder and the tissue texture images to the `tissue_classification` folder.

+**Code**
 The training code `train_network.py` will train models classifying 256x256px image tiles into tissue textures (Cancer, Stroma, Normal, Blood, Empty or Other) or lymphocyte density (Low or High).
-In addition, the code will produce confusion matrices on the classification accuracy in the test set (10%) and in the entire annotated image dataset (n=39,473 texture images and 25,097 lymphocyte images).
+In addition, the code will produce confusion matrices on the classification accuracy in the test set (10%) and in the entire annotated image dataset.
 Training took ~1 hour with 1 GPU.

 Parameters to edit:
 Lines 28-29